Sign Up Members Login

-We scan 6000+ stocks daily which enables us to discover stocks that most people would not even be aware of.
+Top Breakout Stocks scans 10,000+ stocks daily which enables us to discover stocks that most people would not even be aware of.
 A breakout occurs when a stock moves above the highest high of a price range of an immediately preceding time period (5, 10, 15, 20, 25, 30, or 40 days).
 A breakdown is when a stock moves below the lowest low of a price range.
 These are typically called Donchian or Channel breakouts.
-We use these types of breakouts because they are the broadest definition of a breakout.
-All other types of breakouts (cup and handle, triangle, double/triple top, etc.) are a subset of Donchian.
+These types of breakouts are used because they are the broadest definition of a breakout.
 Once a stock breaks out, we wait 20 trading days before detecting the next breakout.
 The breakout statistics are calculated by adding up the highs, lows, and closes of the 20 trading day time period following the breakouts.
-Those numbers are then divided by the total number of breakouts for that stock since 2003 to get the average high, low, and close.
+Those numbers are then divided by the total number of breakouts for that stock since 2003 to get the average high, low, and close after breakout.

-Volume -- A stock must have a daily volume of at least 20,000 shares and a 6-month average volume of at least 40,000 shares.
+Volume -- A stock must have a 6-month average volume of at least 20,000 shares.
 The volume list is sorted from highest to lowest volume, the highest volume stocks are at the top of the list.

-Approx. time -- sorted by the approximate time we detected the breakout.
-The breakouts detected earliest in the day are at the top of the list.
+Approx. time -- sorted by the approximate time the breakout was detected.
+The breakouts detected earliest in the day are at the top of this list.
 The breakouts detected later (more recent) are at the bottom.

-We only track stocks listed on Nasdaq, NYSE, and AMEX.
-Because of our proprietary filtering process and the fact that we do not track all stocks on all exchanges, there may be stocks breaking out that are not listed.
+Only stocks listed on Nasdaq, NYSE, and AMEX are tracked.
+Because of the proprietary trend filtering process (which looks at how well a stock has historically performed after breaking out) and the fact that not all stocks on all exchanges are tracked, there may be stocks breaking out that are not listed.

 Data is delayed, breakouts are not reported in real-time.
 Data does not include pre-market or after-hours trading.